mikesamuel/attack-review-testbed/README.md

 modified server.

-The vulnerable server has most of the mitigations disabled, so you try an attack against the vulnerable server.
+The vulnerable server has most of the mitigations disabled, so you can try an attack against the vulnerable server.
 If it doesn't work against the target server, then the difference between the two mitigated the attack.